-No Vermont Program Earns 'Top Ranked' Status
+No Maine Program Earns 'Top Ranked' Status

 Washington, DC-The National Council on Teacher Quality (NCTQ) released its 2014 Teacher Prep Review, with a much expanded and more comprehensive evaluation of 1,612 teacher preparation programs across the United States, and for the first time, a numeric ranking of programs.
-No program in Vermont earned national 'Top Ranked' status-a distinction awarded to 107 programs in the nation for overall strong performance.
+No program in Maine earned national 'Top Ranked' status-a distinction awarded to 107 programs in the nation for overall strong performance.

-Among the seven programs that were fully evaluated, the elementary and secondary programs at the University of Vermont were strong enough to receive a national ranking.
-Five programs in Vermont did not receive a numeric rank because their performance was in the bottom half of the national sample.
+Among the 12 Maine programs that were fully evaluated, only the undergraduate secondary program at the University of Southern Maine was strong enough to receive a national ranking.
+Programs whose performance was in the bottom half of the national sample, including 11 other programs in Maine, did not receive a numeric rank.
+No elementary program in Maine received a national rank.

-Vermont is one of 17 states and the District of Columbia without a single program making the national 'Top Ranked' list.
-To ensure that all teachers are well-prepared, state leaders and local school districts need to demand that programs improve and, if necessary, look across their state lines for the best sources of well-trained teachers.
+Maine is one of 17 states and the District of Columbia without a single program making the national 'Top Ranked' list.
+To ensure that all teachers are well prepared, state leaders and local school districts need to demand that programs improve and, if necessary, look across their state lines for the best sources of well-trained teachers.
 Districts are also advised to dig deeper into the NCTQ findings to identify programs which may not do well overall but do well on particular standards to meet specific district needs, such as teachers with strong preparation in reading instruction.

-"Given the increasing knowledge and skills expected of teachers, it is indeed disappointing that we could not identify an exemplary program in Vermont.
-However, Vermont is by no means unique," noted Kate Walsh, President of the National Council on Teacher Quality.
+"Given the increasing knowledge and skills expected of teachers, it is indeed disappointing that we could not identify an exemplary program in Maine.
+However, Maine is by no means unique," noted Kate Walsh, President of the National Council on Teacher Quality.
 "The dearth of high-quality programs is a national problem that public school educators, state policymakers and advocates, working alongside higher education, must solve together."

-NCTQ fully evaluated 7 undergraduate and graduate programs housed in 4 Vermont institutions-the same as in 2013.
+NCTQ fully evaluated 12 undergraduate and graduate programs housed in 6 Maine institutions-the same as in 2013.
 In addition to elementary and secondary programs, NCTQ examined one special education program in the state.

-Teacher Prep Review Results for Vermont
+Teacher Prep Review Results for Maine